Keyboard shortcuts

 ---

-## What We Build (Design Rules)
+## BEACON: What We Build (Design Rules)

-| Cluster | Core Principle |
+| Cluster | Core Principles |

-For full design rules: `/pb-design-rules`
+For all 18 rules: `/pb-design-rules`

 ---